Here’s a truth.

 I HATE kale.
 Yep.

 The perils of “clean eating” and being a wholefood chef… The “shift” that’s unfolding in the world today in the way that people are becoming more conscious and evolved about their lifestyles, gives us hope for the future of humanity.
 However, becoming “less mainstream”, is becoming SO mainstream now!
-What was was underground/alternative shifts to become the norm.
+What were underground/alternative shifts to become the norm.
 Ugghhh ! ! (insert bored emoji).

-Shit has changed now so that the mainstream cafes are catering to the “evolved”, the pressure to become even more evolved is a cause of great stress…..requiring more hot yoga…..deeper meditation….and more plant based medicine.
+Shit has changed now so that the mainstream cafes are catering to the “evolved”, the pressure to become even more evolved is a cause of great stress…..requiring more hot yoga…..deeper meditation….and more plant-based medicine.

-Talk about a viscous cycle.
+Talk about a vicious cycle.

 And it was “KALE” that started it!!!!
 As an influencer, I would love to see humans eat what they love and love how they feel when they eat a particular ingredient, like kale.